Jon Lester: Personal life

 As of June 11, 2019, Forbes estimated that Lester's annual income was $25.3 million.

 Lester grew up in Puyallup, Washington and attended All Saints School.
 He later attended Bellarmine Preparatory School where he was a three-time MVP and three-time All-Area selection.
 On January 9, 2009, Lester married Farrah Stone Johnson, who he met in 2007 while making rehab starts in single-A Greenville.
 Together, they have two sons and one daughter.
 During the season, they resided in the Graceland West neighborhood of Chicago in a $3.8 million home, but sold it in 2021 after Lester left the Cubs.
 They reside in the Buckhead neighborhood of Atlanta during the offseason, and Lester owns 1,500 acres in the southwest part of Georgia.

-In March 2011, Lester partnered with Charity Wines to release his own wine label under the Longball Cellars brand.
-Proceeds from sales of his CabernAce cabernet support the Hutchinson Cancer Research Center, the place where Lester himself was treated, to aid the development of targeted immunotherapies.
-Funds raised from this initiative will help researchers maximize the body's own ability to strike out and eliminate disease so lymphoma patients can extend their life.
-He is partnering with former teammate Clay Buchholz who is also releasing a Charity Wine, called ChardonClay, to raise money for the Jimmy Fund.

 Lester and his wife Farrah established NVRQT, short for "Never Quit", in 2011 to support children with cancer and researchers working towards a cure.
-Lester has written guest columns about his cause on Boston.com and CNN.com.

 In his free time, Lester is an avid hunter and a wine aficionado.
 During the 2015 offseason, in an attempt to woo him, the Chicago Cubs sent Lester fine wines and camouflage Cubs shirts.